Sitecore/Sitecore.Demo.Edge/docs/projects/website.md

 Debugging of the Next.js application is possible by using the `start:connected` or `start` scripts (they do the same thing) from the Next.js `package.json`, and the pre-configured *Attach to Process* VS Code launch configuration.

+#### Building the Rendering Next.js Project Locally

+If you ever have to build the Next.js application in a command line:

+1. Stop the "rendering" Docker container.
+   - Because the rendering container has a mapped folder to `.\Website\src\rendering` and is running `npm run dev`, it shares the same build output folder as `next build`.
+Building for production while the container is running will produce all kind of errors.
+2. Run `npm run build:local`
+   - Some website code depends on environment variables that are set through the rendering Docker container.
+When building in a command line, those environment variables require fake values for the build to succeed.
+This command sets those fake values before starting the build.

+When you are done:

+1. Start the "rendering" Docker container.

 ### Items Serialization

 If you change Sitecore content tree items, you must serialize these items using the Sitecore CLI and Sitecore Content Serialization (SCS).
 We created a PowerShell script to help with this.
 In an elevated PowerShell terminal: